KevinAst/eatery-nod-w/src/features/common/baseUI/README.md

   structure):
   - a **[Responsive Design]** that auto adjusts for desktops, cell phones, and portable devices
+    - in addition **[Responsive Boundaries]** allow the user to select screen sizes where additional content can be manifest
   - a **[UI Theme]** allowing the user to choose from light/dark renditions
   - an **[About Dialog]** is promoted from information gleaned from the `package.json`
   - the **[Notify]** utility is activated, supporting programmatic